meta pixel

 To be true, the most effective learning designs include different levels of interactivity, a range of media, combinations of modalities, pedagogy, and learner attributes, based on a specific set of situations.
 So now you know that to remember and achieve more, multimodal learning is the key.

-uQualio is an all-in-one video training platform, which allows you to take advantage of the multimodal learning approach through interactive video training.
+uQualio is an all-in-one video eLearning platform, which allows you to take advantage of the multimodal learning approach through interactive video training.
 Designed to train any audience, anywhere, anytime, uQualio is equipped with features like microlearning and gamification to make learning more engaging, fun, and rewarding.

 – uQualio is an award-winning, easy-to-use, all-in-one NextGen LMS software for any types of online video training.